 Introduction to Curriculum

-For pupils age 11 to 18 we offer a full and varied curriculum including a wide range of GCSEs and A-levels.
+For pupils age 11 to 18 we offer a full and varied curriculum including a wide range of GCSEs, A Levels and BTECs.
 All of these exciting courses are delivered by enthusiastic and gifted teachers operating in an excellent environment.

 The tables below show how the curriculum is currently built.
 There are three tables: Lower School, Middle School and Senior School; and in each of these the number beside the subject, activity or event indicates the number of school periods (of 1 hour in length) over our two-week timetable that are devoted to it.